Student Shuttle System

 - other timely issues as they arise

-Members of the safety and security office also participate in crime prevention in their individual contacts with the public.
+Members of the campus safety office also participate in crime prevention in their individual contacts with the public.
 Staff members from the Offices of Residential Life, Student Health, the Assistant Dean/Director of Health Education, and the Title IX Coordinator also educate community members in issues of alcohol and drug abuse, sexual assault prevention, and the sexual misconduct policy of Oberlin College.

 Community Action Makes Public Safety is a series of programs designed to encourage members of the college community to take responsibility for and contribute to their own security and that of others.
 The types of programs and frequency of presentation are tailored to meet the needs of specific groups of community members.